-- Through this experience, you will develop skills for navigating unfamiliar cultures and environments.
+- You will develop skills for navigating unfamiliar cultures and environments.

-- You will seek opportunities to engage in respectful dialogue and interaction with members of the host culture.
+- You engage in respectful dialogue and interaction with members of the host culture.

-- Off-campus encounters will increase conscious knowledge of your own culture/environment and develop the ability to critically reflect on both your own culture/environment and the host culture/environment.
+- You use encounters while off-campus to increase conscious knowledge of your own culture/environment and develop the ability to critically reflect on both your own culture/environment and the host culture/environment.

 Questions to address in your reflection: